Back to Blog

 In-App Messaging and Calling

-Users should be able to contact property owners, agents, or builders directly through the app without revealing their personal phone numbers.
-Implement masked calling, where the app routes calls through a virtual number, and in-app chat with support for image and document sharing.
-This protects user privacy and allows you to track communication quality and response times.
+Users should reach property owners, agents, or builders without sharing their personal phone number.
+Use masked calling, where the app routes calls through a virtual number, and in-app chat with image and document sharing.
+This protects privacy and lets you track response times and communication quality.

 Site Visit Scheduling

-Integrate a scheduling system that allows users to book property visits.
-The system should show available time slots based on the agent's or builder's calendar, send confirmation and reminder notifications, allow rescheduling and cancellation, and provide navigation to the property location on the day of the visit.
+Add a scheduling system for booking property visits.
+It should show available time slots from the agent's or builder's calendar, send confirmation and reminder notifications, allow rescheduling and cancellation, and provide navigation to the property on the day of the visit.

 Document Management